fastforwardlabs/structural-time-series/README.md

 ├── apps      # Two small Streamlit applications.
 ├── data      # This folder contains starter data, and is where forecasts will live.
 ├── scripts   # This is where all the code that does something lives.
-└── sts       # A small library of useful functions.
+├── kfp   		# A directory of artifacts for building and executing a Kubeflow pipeline └── sts       # A small library of useful functions.
 ```